 We are in close contact with all of our partner medical providers, including complex care and home health, to proactively respond to developing conditions.
 Policyholders with employees enrolled in Paradigm’s transitional return to work program should communicate with their MEM case manager or claim representative.
-The program is placed on hold at this time, and we are partnering with Paradigm to manage how these changes affect those currently enrolled.
+The program is back open but placement options are limited.

 Communication and planning are key